 - S.M.
 Wu Manufacturing Research Center (Wu-MRC)

-To find out about more Michigan Engineering research centers and labs, use the website links above, review an additional list on the Associate Dean for Research and Graduate Education (ADRGE) website or contact the ADRGE office.
+To find out about more Michigan Engineering research centers and labs, use the website links above, review an additional list on the Associate Dean for Research (ADR) website or contact the ADR office.

 Many of our research centers receive significant support from governmental agencies and corporate partners.